Lirioth/Fullstack2026/Week1Python/Day4Functions/DailyChallenge/SolveTheMatrix/README.md

 #t%
 ```

-The script first reads it **column‑wise** (top → bottom, left → right), then cleans it, and finally prints:
+The script first reads it **🔽 column‑wise** (top → bottom, left → right), then cleans it, and finally prints:

 ```
 This is Matrix